Reconstruction Finance Corporation: World War II aircraft disposal

-Most of the transports and trainers could be used in the civil fleet, and trainers were sold for US$875 to US$2,400.
-The fighters and bombers were of little peacetime use (outside of warbird preservation and aviation museums, and some early use for aerial firefighting in later decades) although some were sold.
-Typical prices for surplus aircraft were:
+Most of the transports and trainers could be used in the civil fleet, with trainers disposed of for US$875 to US$2,400.
+The fighters and bombers were of little peacetime value, with a smattering being sold for conversions to useful civilian purposes like aerial firefighting (a mere handful survived such second careers to be preserved as warbirds preservation and exhibits in aviation museums).